GodricsHeir/GodricsHeir/README.md

-## Hi there 👋 I'm Shourya, a budding Data Science and Computer Science student
+## Hi there 👋 I'm Shourya, a.k.a., GODRICK — a budding Data Science and Computer Science student

 - 🔭 I’m currently working on practical and innovative code puzzles
 - 🌱 I’m currently learning PYTHON, JAVA & C